-The rumor has turned thunder among insiders: the world has changed this summer with the launch of an artificial intelligence system known as GPT-3.
-His ability to interact in English and generate coherent writing has astounded even the most experienced, to the point that one speaks of a “GPT-3 shock”.
+Voice has turned thunder among insiders: the world changed this summer with the launch of an artificial intelligence system known as GPT-3.
+His ability to interact in English and generate coherent writing has astounded even the most experienced, to the point that one speaks of a "GPT-3 shock".

 Where typical AI systems are trained for specific tasks (e.g. classifying images) GPT-3 manages tasks for which it has never been specifically trained.

 Research published by its creator, the OpenAI, found that GPT-3 can understand text and generate news articles that readers have a hard time distinguishing from those written by people.

 AI can perform tasks, I said, that its creators never thought of.
 Beta testers in recent weeks have found that it can complete a half-written report, produce stories and letters written in the style of famous people, generate business ideas, and even write some kinds of software code based on a simple description of the desired software.

 OpenAI has announced that after the trial period, GPT-3 will be released as a commercial product.

 Its name, GPT-3, stands for Generative Pre-trained Transformers, Third generation Pre-trained Generative Transformer.
 Like other AI systems today, GPT-3 relies on a large and organized collection of parameters that determine its operation.
 The more parameters there are, the more AI is capable.

 GPT-3 has 175 billion parameters, which is more than 100 times that of its predecessor, GPT-2, and 10 times that of its closest rival, Microsoft's Turing NLG.

 To provide a practical example, here's what a site beta tester reports Simplify.so (which allows you to test this artificial intelligence).
 You insert a text in English and ask GPT-3 to simplify it.